cabrito/quickprint/README.md

 *_The default "Export PDF" button is still available in the event that the user prefers to utilize this option instead._

-## Fixing the "about:blank" issue
+## Fixing the "about:blank" (or similar) issue

 The goal of this script is to be as responsive and simple as possible for future maintenance.
 Due to the noninvasive nature of this script, there is a small issue that arises when printing invoices.
 In particular, each invoice printed will display the web address of the page printed.
 This issue cannot be fixed in a way that plays nicely across browsers.
 The best solution is to disable printing of the URL in the print options dialog:

 <img src="img/po.png" />

 Change this option to "--blank--".
 Invoices will no longer display the unsightly "`about:blank`" tag.
+When printing from Chrome, this option exists natively in the printing pop-up already under "**More settings**", and unchecking "**Headers and footers**".